CS112-F17/projects/project5.md

 Project 5
 =========

-### Due Wednesday, May 3, 2017 - 5:00pm
+### Due Wednesday, November 29, 2017 - 5:00pm
-*May be submitted without penalty until Wednesday May 10, 2017 at 5pm.*
+*May be submitted without penalty until Wednesday Dec 6, 2017 at 5pm.*

 For your final project you have two choices.